kh3dron/notes/machine_learning/the_society_of_mind.md

         - local rewarding requires understaindng of how sub-agents contributed to the global reward, more granular logging
 - 8 - A Theory of Memory
     - K-lines theory: knowledge lines that touch every activated agent for a task
+        - "When you're fixing your bicycle, start by painting your hands red.
+All the tools will get marked up.
+Next time you need to fix your bike, you'll know what tools you'll need.
+    - Remember the theory of non-compromise, and apply that to the purpose of memory:
+        - Some memories are meant to bring about emotional states, such as memories you access when you want to feel nostalgic.
+Some parts of that memory will very clearly serve that reward function, like specific details.
+This is why you don't remember things accurately, but the feelings attached to specific components are amplified over time.
+        - This even applies to specific verbalization over time - you can lose the ability to describe a scenario at all, because the function - making you feel a certain way - is all that remains!
+    - Level-bands: How do we avoid referencing too many other agents?
+Organize agents by complexity, like the depth of nodes in hidden layers